Fryie/CodeRascal/source/posts/2015-08-11-using-sidekiq-across-different-applications.html.md

 Enter worker proxies.

-The solution is quite simple actually: Instead of using the worker classes directly, a projects that wants to enqueue jobs for specific workers just defines *proxy* classes.
+The solution is quite simple actually: Instead of using the worker classes directly, a project that wants to enqueue jobs for specific workers just defines *proxy* classes.
 These proxy classes follow a particular naming convention: An ```EmailWorkerProxy``` matches an ```EmailWorker```.
 They can also define their default Sidekiq options for queueing, retry behaviour etc. just like regular old Sidekiq workers.
 This is what a worker proxy could look like:

 ```ruby
 class EmailWorkerProxy